-By default file esmf.mk is located next to the ESMF library file in directory ESMF_INSTALL_LIBDIR.
-Consequently, unless esmf.mk has been moved to a different location after the installation, the correct setting for ESMFMKFILE is \$(ESMF_INSTALL_LIBDIR)/esmf.mk.
+By default file esmf.mk is located next to the ESMF library file in directory ESMF\INSTALL\LIBDIR.
+Consequently, unless esmf.mk has been moved to a different location after the installation, the correct setting for ESMFMKFILE is \$(ESMF\INSTALL\LIBDIR)/esmf.mk.

 Rationale.
 The only piece of information that is needed to use an ESMF installation is the exact location of the associated esmf.mk file.
 This file contains all of the relevant settings and flags that allow a user to build their application against the ESMF installation.
-(See section ?? for details about esmf.mk.)
 Standardizing the mechanism by which the location of esmf.mk is made available to the user by the system will help users in the design of portable application build systems.
+(See sections 6 and 7 for details about the usage of esmf.mk.)